mhowlett/NNanomsg/README.md

-The .NET library works without recompiling on both Windows and Linux (the latter using mono), however at runtime, it needs to be able to locate the native nanomsg library for your platform as well as nanomsgx, a small library written in C that is part of this distribution that implements simple polling functionality.
+The .NET library works without recompiling on both Windows and Linux (the latter using mono), however at runtime, it needs to be able to locate the native nanomsg library for your platform as well as nanomsgx, a small library written in C that is part of this distribution that implements polling functionality.

 The advantages of wrapping the C API rather than implementing it entirely in a .NET language are:
  1. It is much less work.
 This means that: